HOW TRADES ARE CALCULATED in traders diaries

 In CScalp, trades are formed slightly differently.
 There are two tabs in the deals window:

 "All" and "Closed".
-The "All" tab displays all deals of the trader, just like in the diary in the "Reports" tab.
+The "All" tab displays all deals of the trader, just like in the Diary in the "Reports" tab.

 trader's diary, free trader's diary, trade accounting, deal, trade